stefangeneralao/eventizer/README.md

 Would you like to run the app on another port instead?
 (Y/n)
 ```

-Accept the suggestion and the local front-end server should start at the suggested port.
+Accept the suggestion and the local front-end-server should start at the suggested port.

 ### Contributing
 Please report any issues.